English (ENG) Courses

 Credit: 1

-The intermediate course in poetry writing will build upon the principles in English 110.
-The course will have a strong workshopping component, starting early in the second week of instruction.
+This course will have a strong workshopping component, starting early in the second week of instruction.
 The course will focus heavily on generating poetry and learning to read as writers.
 Usually a combination of an anthology and a book on the craft of writing poetry will comprise the required texts.
 Besides generating assignments, producing original workshopped poems, and reading a variety of texts, students will also be responsible for peer evaluation and critique.
-This will help hone their own aesthetic sense and provide the critical foundation necessary for the third tier of workshops.

 Credit: 1